 With 80-90% of customers in their country already banking online from their laptops, phones, and tablets, it made sense to develop a platform that complemented their branch services.
 They wanted their development team to be able to create a personalized experience that allowed bank representatives and clients to screen share, file transfer, and sign digital documents from anywhere they connect.

 In particular, the ability to reach customers remotely, personalize meetings, provide accessible multi-party sessions, increase employee productivity, and achieve significant cost savings were all attractive results.

-When this particular Nordic bank decided to incorporate a live video meeting room platform, they did so with the knowledge that their clients’ willingness to travel was changing, and new markets were emerging.
+When this particular client decided to incorporate a live video meeting room platform, they did so with the knowledge that their clients’ willingness to travel was changing, and new markets were emerging.
 Some of their clients had decided to bank closer to home, and opportunities have arisen to expand their business to other communities.

 In most of these cases, extensive travel by bank representatives was ineffective and costly, and opening new branches in these regions were often not feasible or could require many years of delay.
 Instead, the bank decided to invest in a video conferencing solution that made remote meetings possible, subsequently solving both problems.

 The bank knew their customers placed a high value on personalized interactions with their loan officers and financial planners.
 However, day-to-day operations at their branches often had the potential to interrupt meetings, disrupt conversations and ultimately draw the attention of their employees away from clients during important transactions.

 The bank believed a tailored video conferencing solution could minimize these distractions, so they chose to build a solution that would put user experience first.
 When the platform launched in 2019, clients and representatives were consistently able to hold 60 to 120 minute, personalized meetings uninterrupted by the day-to-day distractions of normal branch operations.

 Building on ideas #1 and #2, the bank saw live video as an opportunity to make meetings more accessible.